joe-cheung-cae/joe-cheung-cae/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Computational Fluid Dynamics(CFD) and Rigid Body Dynamics(RBD) development.
+- 🔭 I’m currently working on Computational Fluid Dynamics(CFD), Rigid Body Dynamics(RBD) and Discre Element Method(DEM) development.
-- 😄 I’m interested in the industrial application of CAE, OOP and HPC.
+- 😄 I’m interested in the industrial application of computational mechanics, OOP and HPC.
 - 📫 How to reach me: zhangchao.simzc@outlook.com

 <!--